-We estimate that the response of GDP to a demand shock which is GDP-proportional across industries and regions, or aggregate purchases multiplier, is equal to 1.30, a number consistent with the large literature estimating fiscal multipliers with constrained monetary policy (Ramey, 2011; Chodorow-Reich, 2019).
-However, the left panel of Figure 2 - which shows the effect on GDP of spending a dollar in a given industry within a specified state - documents wide dispersion depending on how a shock is targeted, with the extent of amplification beyond the original purchase varying by a factor of six.
+We estimate that the response of aggregate consumption (private consumption plus government spending) to a demand shock which is GDP-proportional across industries and regions, or aggregate purchases multiplier, is equal to 1.30, a number consistent with the large literature estimating fiscal multipliers with constrained monetary policy (Ramey, 2011; Chodorow-Reich, 2019).
+However, the left panel of Figure 2 - which shows the effect on consumption of spending a dollar in a given industry within a specified state - documents wide dispersion depending on how a shock is targeted, with the extent of amplification beyond the original purchase varying by a factor of six.
 Indeed, our range of multipliers, from about 1.1 to 1.6, provides one rationalization for the variation in purchases multipliers estimated in the literature.
-Transfers multipliers, i.e. the effect on aggregate GDP of transferring one dollar to a household of a given demographic within a specified state, vary even more widely.
-The right panel of Figure 2 shows that the effect on aggregate GDP of transferring a dollar to a household ranges from slightly below zero for some households (some types have negative MPCs) to nearly two dollars for others.
+Transfers multipliers, i.e. the effect on aggregate consumption of transferring one dollar to a household of a given demographic within a specified state, vary even more widely.
+The right panel of Figure 2 shows that the effect on aggregate consumption of transferring a dollar to a household ranges from slightly below zero for some households (some types have negative MPCs) to nearly two dollars for others.